ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

        when move command is submitted
        then command should fail and invalid state command response should be returned.

+    2. Parameter Validation Test(Move Command ) - Given assembly is in ready to accept commands, when invalid move command is submitted then command should be rejected.

-    2. Faulted State (HCD Connection issue) Test - Given Assembly is in ready state, when connection to hcd become unavailable, then submitted command should fail due to faulted state issue.
+    3. Faulted State (HCD Connection issue) Test - Given Assembly is in ready state, when connection to hcd become unavailable, then submitted command should fail due to faulted state issue.

+    4. Validation Accepted(Move Command) - Given assembly is in ready state,
+            * when move command is submitted
+            * then validation should be successfull and accepted response should be returned.

+    5. Immediate Command(follow Command) - Given assembly is in ready state,
+            * when follow command is submitted
+            * then validation should be successful and completed response should be returned.

 ## HCD Junit Test Cases